NixOS/nix/doc/manual/source/command-ref/nix-store/realise.md

 # Examples

-This operation is typically used to build [store derivation]s produced by [`nix-instantiate`](@docroot@/command-ref/nix-instantiate.md):
+This operation is typically used to build [derivation]s produced by [`nix-instantiate`](@docroot@/command-ref/nix-instantiate.md):

 ```console